claresudbery/clare-wiki-ably/pages/coding/mobile/swift-xcode.md

 ## Various links and notes on using shapes and textures

 - Currently [still in Trello](https://trello.com/c/jlUegr0O/407-add-textures-as-backgrounds-and-make-panels-a-particular-shape) - need copying over here.

+## Entering in-app purchase instructions

+- !!
+It turns out there's a separate text input for in-app purchases which gets used for app review.
+This is why they kept complaining they couldn't fnd my in-app purchases!
+    - It's at the bottom of the in-app purchases page when you configure it in App Store Connect
+    - First select the app, then select In-App Purchases ob the left under Features, then scroll to Review Notes at the bottom of the page.